Implement feature branching in Azure DevOps

 7.)
 Further changes

-Consider the situation where, in a few days time, another change needs to be made to the user story.
+Consider the situation where, in a few days’ time, another change needs to be made to the user story.
 The developer could make the changes in the existing user story branch.
-However, there could be merge issues when the user story branch is updated with the latest changes from the develop branch.
-If this is the case, it could easier to abort the merge and create a new user story branch containing the latest changes.
+However, there could be merge issues when the user story feature branch is updated with the latest changes from the develop branch.
+If this is the case, it might be easier to abort the merge and create a new user story branch containing the latest changes.

 Further reading